 5. Test kit and the Nitrogen cycle in Shrimp Tank

 Now sit back and be patient as the tank will have to cycle for a few (4 – 6) weeks.
 It is called a nitrogen cycle.
-During the cycling process, the beneficial bacteria will break down ammonia to nitrite and the nitrite to nitrate.
+During the cycling process, the beneficial bacteria will break down ammonia into nitrites and nitrite to nitrate.

 Then, do 10 % water changes every day to lower the nitrate levels.
 In order to check the nitrate level, you will have to use a test kit.
 The test kit is extremely important for shrimp or fish keeping hobby.
 It will allow you to control all water parameters.
 I am pretty much sure that you cannot get away without it for a long period of time.